-The following disclosure on the Trudeau Gold Property reproduces the Summary from the Independent Technical Report for the Fabie-Trudeau-Eastchester Polymetallic Project, Canada, prepared by SRK Consulting (Canada) Inc., dated on May 24, 2018, which is incorporated into this AIF by reference.
-A copy of that report can be found under the Company's profile at www.sedar.com.
-The Trudeau Gold Property is referred to as "Fabie-Trudeau-Eastchester Polymetallic Project" in the Summary below.
+The following disclosure on the Fabie-Trudeau-Eastchester Property reproduces the Summary from the Independent Technical Report for the Fabie-Trudeau-Eastchester Polymetallic Project, Canada, prepared by SRK Consulting (Canada) Inc., dated May 24, 2018, which is incorporated into this AIF by reference.
+A copy of that report can be found under the profile of the subsidiary Century Metals at www.sedar.com.

-The Fabie-Trudeau-Eastchester Polymetallic Project referred to in the Executive Summary below comprises 21 exploration claims (543.6 hectares) within the larger Trudeau Gold Properties, which includes 47 mineral claims (1749.9 hectares).
+The Fabie-Trudeau-Eastchester Polymetallic Project referred to in the Executive Summary below comprises 21 exploration claims (543.6 hectares) within the larger Trudeau Gold Inc. holdings, which includes 47 mineral claims (1749.9 hectares).
+Trudeau Gold Inc. changed its name to Century Metals Inc. on April 30, 2018.

-This disclosure, and the related disclosure in the body of this AIF, has been reviewed and approved by the Company's Director of Exploration, Allan Wenlong Gan, P.Geo., a Qualified Person.
-This disclosure, and the related disclosure in the body of this AIF has been presented in compliance with NI 43-101.
+This disclosure, and the related disclosure in the rest of the AIF, has been reviewed by Allan Gan, P.Geo, a Qualified Person.
+This disclosure, and the related disclosure in the AIF, has been presented in compliance with NI 43-101.